pmikalajunas/BeerCrawlMate/README.md

 ```

 ### Tests
-Once virtual environment is activate, we can run tests with the following command: <br/>
+Once virtual environment is activated, we can run tests with the following command: <br/>

 ```
 python manage.py test